Anomal-E: A Self-Supervised Network Intrusion Detection System based on Graph Neural Networks: Background

-For specifying the depth of the graph neural networks, a $k$-hop neighbourhood needs to be set, which represents $k$-hop node neighbour information need to be aggregated at each iteration.
-Another important aspect is the choice of a differentiable aggregator function $AGG_k, \forall k\in \{1,...,K\}$ for neighbour information aggregation.
-In GraphSAGE, various aggregation methods can be applied, including mean, pooling, or different types of neural networks, e.g., Long Short-Term Memory (LSTM)~\cite{Hamilton2017}.
+For specifying the depth of GNNs, a $k$-hop neighbourhood needs to be set.
+This represents $k$-hop node neighbour information that needs to be aggregated at each iteration.
+Another important aspect of GNNs is the choice of a differentiable aggregator function $AGG_k, k\in \{1,...,K\}$ for neighbour information aggregation.
+In GraphSAGE, various aggregation methods can be applied, including mean, pooling, or using different types of neural networks, e.g., long short-term memory (LSTM)~\cite{Hamilton2017}.